bigbinary/binary_merchant/README.md

 It is a payment processing utility tool built on top of [Active Merchant](https://github.com/shopify/active_merchant) .

-Currently BinaryMerchant supports <tt>AuthorizeNetGateway</tt> and <tt>AuthorizeNetCimGateway</tt> .
+Currently BinaryMerchant supports <strong>AuthorizeNetGateway</strong> and <strong>AuthorizeNetCimGateway</strong> gateways.

-The API provided by Authorize.net CIM is could be confusing.
+The API provided by Authorize.net CIM could be a bit confusing.
 Active Merchant has good support for Authorize.net CIM gateway .
 However the API remains a little complex.
 This gem simplifies the API a lot.

 ## Testing with BinaryMerchant without hitting the server

-You have built your application using <tt>AuthorizeNetCimGateway</tt>.
+You have built your application using <strong>AuthorizeNetCimGateway</strong>.
 Now you want to test your code.
 Howver you do not want to hit Authorize.net server during tests.
 Some people try to use <tt>BogusGateway</tt> that comes with Active Merchant.
 However <tt>BogusGateway</tt> does not have all the methods that can be called on <tt>AuthorizeNetCimGateway</tt>.

 BinaryMerchant can help .